dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**You have to fight through some bad days to earn the best days of your life.**
+**The secret of change is to focus all of your energy, not on fighting the old, but on building the new.**

-Anonymous
+Socrates